Take Five: Which way to look first?

 5/ THE TAYLOR RULE

-It's Europe's turn to benefit from music superstar Taylor Swift's Eras Tour, hitting Britain in coming days, then the Netherlands and Switzerland.
+It's Europe's turn to benefit from music superstar Taylor Swift's Eras Tour, hitting Britain, then the Netherlands and Switzerland.

 Barclays reckons the tour could provide an almost one billion pound boost to Britain's economy, with spending by ticket holders more than 12 times the average cost of a UK night out.